-When faced with a need for additional working capital, businesses have a variety of financing options to review.
+When faced with a need for additional working capital, businesses have a variety of business financing options to review.
 It’s important to consider the impact each option will have on your company and understand the differences between each option, so you can make the best decision for your business and situation.

 Here are three common business financing options: